 You will notice it is a bit more complicated than the spreadsheet tables presented in the companion blog last week.
 The spreadsheet we keep in the house now defines the overall spending aggregates – public spending (G) which is total wages and interest payments; exports (X) and imports (M) (more about which later).
 Total output in the family is equal at this stage to total public spending.

-You then see the public spending and revenue accounts, the budget balance [Taxes (T) - Total Public Spending(G)] and the national debt (outstanding bonds issued).
+You then see the public spending and revenue accounts, the fiscal balance [Taxes (T) – Total Public Spending(G)] and the national debt (outstanding bonds issued).

 The next set of entries relates to the kids accounts.
 They can earn wage and interest income but pay taxes.
 Total private saving (S) is the difference between total house income and taxes.